rosalinet/rosalinet/README.md

   <img width="60" src="https://media.giphy.com/media/iF1ZApye3OwZk0H2iL/giphy.gif">
 </h2>

-I'm a recent graduate (Nov 2021 🎓🎉) holding a **Bachelor's in Computer Science**!
-I actually started my college career studying Nursing, and one semester in, I realized it wasn't for me.
-After taking a few intro to programming classes, I completely fell in love.

-Currently, I am studying Linux, and I'd like to attribute my steady pace to my *software engineering background* that has trained me to process difficult topics from a more logical perspective.
-I have been continuing my lifelong learning journey through *online courses/resources and mentorship*, and you can see some of my progress here in my repositories! *(Fun Fact!
-I created this README on a Windows PC with a Virtual Machine running Ubuntu Desktop in the terminal and finalized the graphics in the browser 😁)*
+Currently, I am a Junior Account Solution Architect at Red Hat!
+I have been continuing my lifelong learning journey after college through *online courses/resources and mentorship*, and you can see some of my progress here in my repositories!

 <h2 align="center">
   Languages and Tools